What is SNAP?

 Benefits are issued on EBT cards and can only be used to buy food products at grocers, farmers' markets and other USDA-approved vendors.

-Before you apply, please visit the Before You Apply for SNAP document.
+Before you apply, please read the Before You Apply for SNAP document.
 This gives a brief overview of the information needed, why certain questions are asked, information about citizenship and immigration status and your rights and responsibilities.
-If you have questions about applying for SNAP, contact your local human service zone office.
+If you have questions about applying for SNAP, contact the Customer Support Center.

-Complete the Application for Assistance and return it to your local Human Service Zone office.
+Print an application and return it to the Customer Support Center or in person at your local Human Service Zone office.

-Submit a request to have an application mailed to you.
+Submit a request to have an application mailed to you and return it to the Customer Support Center.

 Information and Resources